YngvarrC/IslandExpeditionsWeekly/README.md

+<i>I have quit WoW for the time being and as a result will no longer be maintaining this addon.</i>

 # Island Expeditions Weekly

 Tired of always having to return to that table to check your progress?
 So was I and that's why I made this little addon.